-Ear infections are one of the most common reasons parents take their children to the doctor.
-While there are different types of ear infections, the most common is called otitis media, which means an inflammation and infection of the middle ear.
+Ear infections are one of the most common reasons parents take their children to the health care provider.
+The most common type of ear infection is called otitis media.
+It is caused by swelling and infection of the middle ear.
 The middle ear is located just behind the eardrum.

 Otitis media - acute; Infection - inner ear; Middle ear infection - acute

-Ear infections are also more likely if a child spends a lot of time drinking from a sippy cup or bottle while lying on his or her back.
-However, getting water in the ears will not cause an acute ear infection, unless the eardrum has a hole from a previous episode.
+Ear infections are also more likely in children who spend a lot of time drinking from a sippy cup or bottle while lying on their back.
+Getting water in the ears will not cause an acute ear infection, unless the eardrum has a hole in it.

-Acute ear infections occur most often in the winter.
-You cannot catch an ear infection from someone else, but a cold may spread among children and cause some of them to get ear infections.
+Acute ear infections most often occur in the winter.
+You cannot catch an ear infection from someone else.
+But a cold that spreads among children may cause some of them to get ear infections.